nyxsky404/InterviewLab/README.md

 Voice-only AI mock interview platform.
 You talk, an AI interviewer listens and responds in real time (native barge-in, no push-to-talk), and afterward you get a scored report with per-question review.

-> Screenshot: _add a screenshot of the interview room / report page here._

 ## Features